Jaycuppp/DATA-GUI/README.md

 # DATA-GUI
-A GUI of Menus for Manipulating DATA
+A Simple GUI for Manipulating DATA from User Input